-The full text of the piece on Western Newfoundland, including videos and illustrations, can be accessed via the Curse of Geography website.
-The first piece in the series focused on La Mosquitia, the far eastern coast of Honduras.
+The full text of the article from Western Newfoundland, Canada, including videos and illustrations, can be viewed at the Curse of Geography website along with previous reportage from La Mosquitia, Honduras.